BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
-It is best practice to exit USER mode before you load or reload another session in Live because the "new set" won't open with the remote script in USER mode and the sequencer patch will probably get out-of-sync with the remote script in that case.
+It is best practice to exit USER mode before you load or reload another session in Live because the "new set" won't open with the remote script in USER mode and the sequencer patch will be in "processing" mode when it should be "bypassing" in that case.
+To get out of this kind of pickle, there is a way to toggle the patch mode "manually" in the patch, but it's generally easier to just close the patch and reopen (from the Max Project menu) in "bypassing" mode.
 </p>
 <p>
-A similarly important practice for your local system is calibrating the "midi sync delay" subtracted from the RTC Midi Out port in Live Midi Options (Options>Midi tab), for example, could be any RTC source/Note destination "daw".
-You want to send out the RTC "early" so the Notes come back "on time".
+A similarly important practice for your local system is calibrating the "midi sync delay" subtracted from the RTC Midi Out port in Live, for example, (could be any RTC source/Note destination "daw"), Midi Options (Options>Midi tab).
+You want to send out the RTC ticks "early" so the sequencer Notes come back "on time".
 Every different session could impart subtly different amounts of latency.  -2.5 to -5.0 milliseconds or more (negative) is typical.
-You can also use this setting creatively, like a midi delay.
+You can also use this setting creatively, like a midi delay on the sequencer Notes.
 </p>
 <h4>Updates since v1.0</h4>
 <ul>
 <li>You can now save and load sequencer dictionary JSON files. (from/to the project/data/c4Controllers folder by default)</li>
 <li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in USER mode so the sequencer will keep sending Notes (but not updating the C4 display).
 For example, when
-the script is in USER mode, the Spot/Erase button acts like a vehicle's clutch.
-Meaning when the red Spot/Erase LED is ON you've "stepped on the clutch" and disengaged from the
-(external RTC) Transport so the sequencer stops running (next list item about Spot/Erase applies here too).
-When the script is NOT in USER mode, the clutch is engaged by default
-(the sequencer is QUIET), but you can "let off the clutch" outside of USER mode by setting the sequencer to VERBOSE mode to re-engage with the RTC Transport and let the sequencer run (outputting Notes only, no "display updates")</li>
+the script is in USER mode, the Spot/Erase button acts like a vehicle's clutch on the RTC (external) transport.
+Meaning, when the red Spot/Erase LED is ON you've "stepped on the clutch" and disengaged from the (external RTC) Transport so the sequencer stops running (next list item about Spot/Erase applies here too).
+When the script is NOT in USER mode, the clutch is engaged by default (the sequencer is QUIET), but you can "let off the clutch" outside of USER mode by setting the sequencer to VERBOSE mode (before you leave USER mode) so the patch will remain engaged with the RTC Transport and let the sequencer play when the transport plays (outputting Notes only, no "display updates") after leaving USER mode (technically, you should be able to change the sequencer patch back and forth between QUIET and VERBOSE outside of USER mode, but you can adjust the sequencer Note ouput, for example, in USER mode)</li>
 <li>When the sequencer is in "External Transport" mode, the "Spot/Erase" button controls whether the sequencer "follows" the RTC signals.
 When the Spot/Erase LED is ON,
-the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't run.
-This Spot/Erase LED behavior is opposite to its behavior when in "Internal Transport" mode where LED ON means internal transport is driving the sequencer pulses.
-If you are in USER mode and using MAX Transport instead of RTC, and you leave USER mode with a VERBOSE sequencer sending Notes, you have to return to USER mode to STOP the Max Transport using the physical Spot/Erase button (QUIETing the sequencer Note output won't stop the Max Transport)</li>
+the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't run.  <p>This external-transport Spot/Erase LED behavior is opposite to its behavior when in
+"Internal Transport" mode where LED ON means internal transport is driving the sequencer pulses.
+If you are in USER mode and using MAX Transport instead of RTC, and you leave USER mode with a VERBOSE sequencer sending Notes, you have to return to USER mode to STOP the Max Transport using the physical Spot/Erase button (QUIETing the sequencer Note output won't stop the Max Transport)</p></li>
 <li>The Sequencer no longer does any pitch coercion (to C minor pentatonic), except to scale the Note values output between 12 and 120 (i.e. a normal piano's 10 octave range)</li>
 <li>An encoder's stored "pressedValue" now supplements the sequencer's randomly generated (scaled between 50 and 120) velocity for that sequence step.
 (If the Pressed value is 78 or higher,
-every note output will have the maximum 128 velocity) If the sequencer is running, and the encoder button "isPressed" when the "hot step" hits, the encoder's "pressedValue" is still used for that step's Note value too (v1 behavior)</li>
+every note output will have the maximum 127 velocity) If the sequencer is running, and the encoder button "isPressed" when the "hot step" hits, the encoder's "pressedValue" is still used for that step's Note value too (v1 behavior)</li>
 </ul>
 <p>